 An important, but often undervalued aspect of a successful mission is showing other people what you have done.
 Your project is not only fun and informative for you, but may also be interesting and beneficial for others.
-Therefore you should make an outreach programme to involve your classmates, family, friends, the rest of the school, and your community.
+Therefore an outreach programme should be designed to involve classmates, family, friends, the rest of the school, and your community.
 You can use your own media and materials, and/or involve other media such as (local) newspapers, websites and/or television.

-CANSAT TECHNICAL REQUIREMENTS
+CANSAT REQUIREMENTS